sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 $ git submodule add https://github.com/sergeyklay/gohugo-theme-ed.git themes/ed
 ~~~

-At this point you should navigate inside your site project folder and stay there until further notice:
+At this point you should navigate inside your site project folder and stay there until further notice.

 Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `ed`: